Molo-M/Olist-Brazilian-E-Commerce-Data-Warehouse-Project/README.md

 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+#### Naming Conventions
+Specific naming conventions have been followed in order to standardize file and table names.
+More details are provided [here](docs/naming_conventions.md).

 ---

 ## 🛡️ License & Acknowledgments